 This section lists best practices based on the experiences of the members of the Podcast Technical Working Group.
 While we have made the effort to be specific, publishers and distributors will have to look at the various options available and select the best for their particular circumstances.
-To be compliant with these guidelines, the metrics provider should support the process below or a process with a similar or more stringent level of analysis sophistication, disclose the options selected, disclose where they diverge from the recommendations, and provide the rationale/circumstances that drove those decisions.
+Metrics providers should support the process below or a process with a similar or more stringent level of analysis sophistication, disclose the options selected, disclose where they diverge from the recommendations, and provide the rationale/circumstances that drove those decisions.